-All assignments will be completed and submitted through the Moodle course site.
+All assignments will be completed and submitted through the Canvas course site.
 All readings should be treated as resources for completing homeworks - reading guides will be provided to help you manage your time for each assignment.
-Where possible, additional readings are provided as a resource.
+Where possible, additional readings are provided as a resource for deeper learning.

 Please download and save all readings and course materials to your own computer or cloud storage - course materials are yours to keep for future reference.
-Your access to the Moodle page may be revoked after all courses are completed and you finish your UMass enrollment.
+Your access to the Canvas page will be revoked after each course is completed.